 Be sure to check with your current insurance provider before canceling a health insurance policy; you may have to wait until the end of your current policy year to make a change.

 If you have insurance through an employer.
 As long as you're happy with your plan, you can keep it.
-You're considered covered under Obamacare.
+You're considered covered under the Affordable Care Act.
 On the other hand, if you're not satisfied with the coverage you have, you may be able to switch to an individual plan through Washington Healthplanfinder.

 Keep in mind that if you buy a plan through the exchange:

 - Your employer will not have to pay a portion of your monthly premiums.

 - You may not qualify for cost-saving subsidies, even if your income falls within the eligible range.
 If your employer offers coverage that is considered affordable and sufficient under the law, you won't qualify to save on premiums or out-of-pocket costs for plans purchased through Washington Healthplanfinder.